8.2.4 Input functions

 Since closures are possible as arguments, you might wonder if functions

 are possible as well.
 Indeed they are!
-The previously mentioned Fn
+The previously mentioned Fn,

-all dictate in what fashion a closure captures
+FnMut, and FnOnce traits all dictate in what fashion a closure captures

 variables from the enclosing scope.
 Because a function can never capture